-The dental implant imitates the root of the lost tooth, which is placed from the dentist in your alveolar bone.
+The dental implant copies the root of the lost tooth and the dentist places it in your alveolar bone after tooth extraction.
 The implant carries a single porcelain crown or a bridge.
-Dental implants are ideal option for people with well general health, who lost their natural teeth because of periodontal disease, unsuccessful endodontic therapy or trauma.
+Dental implants are ideal option for people with good overall health, who lost their natural teeth due to periodontal disease, unsuccessful root canal therapy or trauma.

 What Is Treatment Like?